ErfanRasti/arch-setup/docs/07_application_and_package_managers/1_application_and_package_managers.md

 # Application and package managers

-**Warning:** Always read package build (PKGBUILD) before installing a package from AUR.
+**Warning:** Always read package build (`PKGBUILD`) before installing a package from AUR.
 There is a small chance to get malicious software.
 But by checking package build you can detect it.
-Also you should read package build during updates. `paru` always show you the package build anway so I recommend using `paru` instead of `yay`.
+Also you should read package build during updates. `paru` always show you the package build anyway so I recommend using `paru` instead of `yay`.

+**Note:** An "orphaned package" in the context of the Arch User Repository (AUR) can mean two things:

+- The package is no longer maintained by a user
+- It was installed as a dependency for another package and is no longer required by any other installed package.

 **References:**